thecodewrapper/Blazor.QuickWeather/README.md

 ### Blazor.QuickWeather

-Core library containing models, services, and utilities for weather data retrieval.
+Razor Class Library containing models, services, utilities for weather data retrieval and the weather components.

 ### Blazor.QuickWeather.BlazorServer

-Blazor Server application that hosts the weather components and pages.
+Blazor Server application that hosts the demo page showcasing the components and usage of the widgets.

 ### Blazor.QuickWeather.OpenWeatherMap